top of page

 In celebration of International Women’s Day, the WFTV Festival will be returning in March 2026.

-Kicking off at The Garden Cinema in London, throughout the month the WFTV Festival will travel across the nations and regions.
+Kicking off at The Garden Cinema in London, throughout the month the WFTV Festival will travel across the nations and regions, hosting events in Belfast, Cardiff, Glasgow and Manchester.

-The WFTV Festival is for WFTV members, by members.
-The festival will showcase members’ work, short and long form, across both film & TV, to an audience of members and invited industry professionals.
+The WFTV Festival is by WFTV members, for members.
+The festival showcases members’ work, short and long form, across both film and TV, to an audience of members and invited industry professionals.

 We want to celebrate the creativity and talent of our members with the chance to see their work on a big screen alongside their contemporaries.